The Integral Trees: Plot summary

-Before dying of thirst, they hook a passing "moby" (a flying whale-like creature) which takes them to a "jungle," which is a floating mass of plant life.
-They cut loose, crash, and find themselves in the middle of a battle between the Carther States, who live in the jungle, and slave-runners from London Tree.
+Before dying of thirst, they hook a passing "moby" (a flying whale-like creature) which takes them to a "jungle", which is a floating mass of plant life.
+They cut loose, crash, and find themselves in the middle of a battle between the Carther States, whose residents live in the jungle, and slavers from London Tree.
 The group is split when six of them are captured by the slavers; the other two remain in the jungle.

 Carther States counter-attacks some weeks later, and the Quinn Tribe group is reunited.
-During the battle they steal London Tree's CARM (Cargo And Repair Module), a small spacecraft—a relic of the original settlers.
+During the battle, they steal London Tree's CARM (Cargo And Repair Module), a small spacecraft—a relic of the original settlers.
 The CARM is still functional due to careful management and its robust design; its solar panels provide electricity to electrolyze water into hydrogen and oxygen, which it stores automatically and then burns for propulsion as needed.
-London Tree's "Navy", bow- and spear-armed warriors, use the CARM to conduct long-distance military actions and slave raids on a scale impossible for wingless humans in a zero-g environment.
+London Tree's "Navy", bow- and spear-armed warriors, use the CARM to conduct long-distance military actions and slave raids on a scale impossible for humans in a zero-g environment.

 Not fully understanding how to pilot the CARM, the Quinn and Carther warriors engage its main rocket motor, which accelerates the ship at several g, enough to prevent the crew from reaching the controls to turn the motor off.
 The CARM is propelled up into the thinnest part of the gas torus before running dangerously low on fuel.
 As a result, they become the first Smoke Ring inhabitants in centuries to see the naked stars.

-Unknown to any of the inhabitants of the Smoke Ring, Discipline, the ship in which their ancestors arrived, remains in orbit, and its AI autopilot, Kendy, has been attempting to watch their progress.
-When Kendy sees the CARM dangerously far from the habitable area of the Ring he contacts them.
+Unknown to any of the inhabitants of the Smoke Ring, Discipline, the ship in which their ancestors arrived, remains in orbit, and its AI autopilot, Kendy, contacts them.
 With help from the on-board computer and after some interaction with Kendy, the occupants of the CARM eventually safely return to the Smoke Ring.
 Unable to reach any of the trees that they know, they decide to settle on a new tree, which they dub "Citizens' Tree".

 Reception

-Dave Langford reviewed The Integral Trees for White Dwarf #59, and stated that "Delightfully ingenious stuff."
+Dave Langford reviewed The Integral Trees for White Dwarf #59, and called it "Delightfully ingenious stuff."